barumau/panlingue/eng/108_visloge.md

 Function words have only a structural role and therefore they behave differently than content words.

-In Pandunia, the pronouns and other function words that are derived from them have the following characteristics:
+In Panlingue, the pronouns and other function words that are derived from them have the following characteristics:

 1. The word is made up of one consonant and one vowel.
 2. The consonant indicates the general idea of the word.